aiiua/ckeditor5-build-decoupled-document/README.md

 ## License

 Licensed under the terms of [GNU General Public License Version 2 or later](http://www.gnu.org/licenses/gpl.html).
 For full details about the license, please check the `LICENSE.md` file or [https://ckeditor.com/legal/ckeditor-oss-license](https://ckeditor.com/legal/ckeditor-oss-license).

+## Important note

+This project fork from `ckeditor5-build-decoupled-document`, because there are too few official plug-ins available, so fork, test use only! other problems can contact to delete this project.